 A healthy working spine is essential to a healthy, pain free life and lifestyle.
 Sometimes the discs that support and cushion your vertebrae get damaged, leaving you with debilitating pain.
 You do not have to live with this pain.

-Doctor Alex Landfield at Kentucky Neurology and Rehab in Lexington, Kentucky is experienced with treating the causes of disc related pain.
+The staff at Kentucky Neurology and Rehab in Lexington, Kentucky are experienced with treating the causes of disc related pain.
 We incorporate Neurology disciplines to treat and correct your disc herniation, damaged disc or vertebrae problem.
 We will find the specific disc that is causing pain and work to improve the spine, spinal joint function and alleviate discomfort.

 Spinal Vertebrae: Your spinal column is made up of 24 vertebrae.
 The joints between each individual vertebra are what enable your body to move and bend.
 They are used in every movement of your body as you work, play and live.
 These bones encase and protect your spinal column, which holds your all-important central nervous system that keeps your body working.